Why study classics?

 Graduate Admission

 The B.A. in classics or another field in the humanities is required.
 For admission to the graduate program, the entering student should have 15 junior/senior hours in Latin and/or Greek.
 Well-qualified candidates with fewer hours in ancient languages are considered for admission and may be offered positions as graduate teaching assistants in non-language courses.
 Financial support is available in the form of teaching assistantships in Latin, Greek, or courses on ancient Greek and Roman culture taught in translation.
-The Graduate Record Examination is not required but is necessary if the applicant wishes to be considered for university-level scholarships.
+The Graduate Record Examination is no longer required but applicants are encourages to include scores if appropriate.

 Submit your graduate application online.